-This FAQ section is intended to assist applicants in understanding the key elements of the Clean Water Legacy Partners Request for Proposal (RFP) and contains common questions that have been asked by previous grant applicants.
-BWSR staff will update the list weekly as new questions are received.
+This Question-and-Answer section is intended to assist applicants in understanding the key elements of the Clean Water Legacy Partners Request for Proposal (RFP) and contains common questions that have been asked by previous grant applicants.
+BWSR staff will update the list as new questions are received.
 You may submit questions at cwfquestions@state.mn.us.

-#1.
-Q: Who is eligible for funding?
+1. Q: Who is eligible for funding?

-#2.
-Q: Where can I find resources on how to submit the RFP?
+2. Q: Where can I find resources on how to submit the RFP?

 A: Guidance on submitting a funding request can be found by watching the video eLINK Guidance: Creating and Submitting a Funding Request in eLINK.
 Guidance about Activities can be found on the eLINK Guidance: Managing Activities page.
 An Application Guide is located along with the RFP on the Apply for BWSR Grants webpage.
+Guidance about eLINK can be found on the eLINK homepage.

-#3.
-Q: How much are grant requests?
+3. Q: How much are grant requests?

 A: Grant requests can be between $50,000 and $250,000.

-#4.
-Q: Can organizations submit more than one application, or more than one application for the maximum amount?
+4. Q: Can organizations submit more than one application, or more than one application for the maximum amount?

 A: Yes

-#5.
-Q: When does the RFP open and close?
+5. Q: When does the RFP open and close?

-A: The RFP period is from February 18 until May 19.
-Applications must be submitted by 4:30 p.m. on May 19 to be considered for funding.
+A: The RFP period is from February 18 until May 19, 2026.
+Applications must be submitted by 4:30 p.m. on May 19, 2026, to be considered for funding.

-#6.
-Q: What Activities can the grant funds be used for?
+6. Q: What Activities can the grant funds be used for?

 A: Eligible activities can include, but are not limited to, structural practices and projects, non-structural practices, education and information, project development, grant administration and coordination, and project support.
 Technical and engineering assistance necessary to implement these activities are considered essential and are to be included in the total project or practice cost.
 Questions about eligible activities can be directed to cwfquestions@state.mn.us.

-#7.
-Q: Do tribal governments have to submit financial information to BWSR?
+7. Q: Do Tribal governments have to submit financial information to BWSR?

-#8.
-Q: What financial documents need to be submitted by Nonprofits?
+8. Q: What financial documents need to be submitted by Nonprofits?

 A: Nonprofit applicants must submit a completed “Pre-Award Nonprofit Form” available on the Apply for BWSR Grants webpage.
 Related documentation requested may include but is not limited to a copy of the nonprofit’s most recent Form 990 or Form 990-EZ, most recent certified financial audit, and confirmation of good standing with the Office of the Secretary of State.

-#9.
-Q: When is the Pre-Award Financial Capacity Review form required to be submitted by Nonprofit applicants?
+9. Q: When is the Pre-Award Financial Capacity Review form required to be submitted by Nonprofit applicants?

 A: Completed Pre-Award Nonprofit Forms and related documentation must be submitted to BWSR.grants@state.mn.us prior to the application deadline of May 19, 2026.

-#10.
-Q: Can financial documents be submitted on eLink?
+10: Q: Can financial documents be submitted on eLink?

 A: No. Nonprofit financial documents cannot be attached using eLINK.
 They must be sent via email to BWSR.grants@state.mn.us.

-#11.
-Q: The RFP stipulates that nonprofits are eligible.
+11. Q: The RFP stipulates that nonprofits are eligible.
 Does this apply to 501c4 organizations or only 501c3 organizations?

 A: Nonprofits are one of the eligible applicant types for this grant.
 A 501c4 is a type of NGO, so are eligible to apply.
 Non-governmental/nonprofit organizations and tribal organizations are eligible for this funding.

-#12.
-Can an NGO/Nonprofit apply for a grant and have a LGU be the fiscal agent?
+12. Q: Can an NGO/Nonprofit apply for a grant and have a LGU be the fiscal agent?

 A: Yes, we suggest that a subcontract/sub-agreement be used, and the ultimate fiscal responsibility lies with the grantee.